sous-chefs/yum-ius/README.md

  )
 ```

+Uncommonly used repositoryids are not managed by default.
+This is
+speeds up integration testing pipelines by avoiding yum-cache builds
-To enable the `ius-testing` repository with a wrapper cookbook, place
+that nobody cares about.
+To enable the `ius-testing` repository with a
-the following in a recipe:
+wrapper cookbook, place the following in a recipe:

 ```
+node.default['yum']['ius-tesing']['managed'] = true
 node.default['yum']['ius-tesing']['enabled'] = true
 include_recipe 'yum-ius'
 ```